lx-coco/missing.github.io/README.md

 bundle exec jekyll serve -w
 ```

-## License
+##License

-All the content in this course, including the website source code, lecture notes, exercises, and lecture videos is licensed under Attribution-NonCommercial-ShareAlike 4.0 International [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+All the content in this course, including the website source code, lecture notes, exercises, and lecture videos is licensed under Attribution-NonCommercial-ShareAlike 4.0 Internatio.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 See [here](https://missing.csail.mit.edu/license) for more information on contributions or translations.

 -----------------